How to Run Your Morning Req Meeting

 When we launch a new client project with a brand new customer we start off by spending a few days in their office so we can get to know the team, understand their processes and best practices and ultimately benchmark their effectiveness against industry best practices.
 This helps us capture their “current state” so that we can create a sales road map to help our clients achieve their desired “future state.”

-In this blog post I am going to share with you the best practices that I have learned over the years for running your daily sales meeting.
+In this blog post, how to run your morning req meeting, I am going to share with you the best practices that I have learned over the years for running your daily sales meeting.
 And by the way, the good news is, if you feel like your daily sales meeting is redundant or a waste of time and not effective, you are not alone.
-Keep reading to learn how how you can improve the effectiveness of your daily req meeting....
+Keep reading to learn how how you can improve the effectiveness of your daily req meeting.

 The first question we need to answer is, why have a meeting in the first place?
 In fact, we hear many employees complaining, “why so many meetings?”

-These team meetings are often a critical piece of starting to build a coaching culture.
+These team meetings are often a critical piece to building a high performing sales culture.
 Team meetings, if led properly, drive deliverables by holding people accountable.
 Without a team meeting, the “untruths” or as Jim Collins would say, "the brutal facts of reality" can’t come out.
-In other words, it is easier for people to hide and/or withhold information or exaggerate to their manager about the reality of their job orders and where they stand with their opportunities, clients and candidates in a one-on-one meeting.
+In other words, it is easier for people to hide and/or withhold information or exaggerate to their manager about the reality of their job orders or candidates and where they stand in a one-on-one meeting vs. a team meeting or your morning req meeting.

-When leaders confront team members on issues in front of the entire team including their peers this doesn't happen.
-And if it does those team members will get called out by their peers.
+Team members including their work product and the quality of their work can't been hidden when leaders hold team members accountable in front of the team.
+The reason is, if a team member tries to hide information or exaggerate, team members will get called out by their peers.
 Confrontation will surely ensue.
 When goals are at stake and accountability is an issue the daily team meeting keeps things moving much more effectively than if the manager just met with team members one-on-one, if the meeting is led correctly.
-Well run daily req meetings essentially accelerate the pace of deliverables and they take pressure off the manager.
+Well run morning req meetings essentially accelerate the pace of deliverables and they take pressure off the manager.

 The Very Basics